SteveMacenski/nav2_rosdevday_2021/README.md

 ## Running the demos

 You can see step-by-steps in the `main.ipynb` file (which can be launched via `jupyter-notebook main.ipynb`).
-In general though after building the demos can be launched as:
+In general though after building the demos can be launched as (after setting the proper `GAZEBO_MODEL_PATH`s):

 ``` bash
 source colcon_ws/install/setup.bash